 As the plaintiff in this type of case, you must provide indisputable proof that the negligent actions of the defendant are the only reason for your injuries and that it wasn’t due to anything you did yourself.
 It requires strong legal representation to prove your version of events and that you’re entitled to financial compensation for medical expenses, time missed from work, property damage, and other expense categories.

-Smith & McGhee, Attorneys at Law, offer free legal consultations to all new clients in Dothan, Alabama and the communities surrounding it.
+Smith & McGhee, Attorneys at Law, offer initial legal consultations to all new clients in Dothan, Alabama and the communities surrounding it.
 Please come to the meeting prepared to discuss as much detail about what caused your injuries as you can remember.
 We look forward to helping you put this challenging chapter of your life behind you soon.
 Contact us at 334-702-1744 today.